Skip to content

 Google Ads vs Facebook Ads: Which Platform Wins for SMEs?

-When you're running a small business in today's competitive landscape, every marketing pound needs to work harder.
+When you run a small business today, every marketing pound must work harder.
 With limited budgets and resources, choosing between Google Ads and Facebook Ads can feel overwhelming.
-Both platforms offer powerful opportunities to reach your customers, but they work in fundamentally different ways.
-Let's break down which platform might be the right fit for your hospitality, fitness, or retail business.
+Both platforms offer powerful ways to reach your customers.
+But they work in fundamentally different ways.
+Let's break down which one fits your hospitality, fitness, or retail business.

 Understanding the Core Differences

-Google Ads operates on intent-based advertising.
-When someone searches for "best Italian restaurant near me" or "personal trainer in Manchester," they're actively looking for what you offer.
-You're catching people at the moment they're ready to make a decision.
+Google Ads runs on intent-based advertising.
+When someone searches "best Italian restaurant near me" or "personal trainer in Manchester," they're actively looking for what you offer.
+You catch people at the moment they're ready to decide.

-Facebook Ads, on the other hand, focuses on interest-based advertising.
-You're reaching people based on their demographics, interests, and behaviours whilst they're scrolling through their social feeds.
-It's more about creating awareness and nurturing interest rather than capturing existing demand.
+Facebook Ads focuses on interest-based advertising.
+You reach people based on their demographics, interests, and behaviours while they scroll their social feeds.
+It is more about building awareness and nurturing interest than capturing existing demand.

 Byter DigitalDigital Marketing